-OpenShot Video Editor is an open-source program and a great solution for those needing a way to cut together different video or audio files.
+OpenShot Video Editor is an open-source program and a great solution for cutting together different video or audio files.
+From subtitling to creating effects, transitions, and more, we recommend this software for editors.
 There are numerous features to choose from.
-From subtitling to creating effects, transitions, and more, we would recommend this software for editors.
-You can even export your finished work to different formats.
-This includes YouTube, video game networks, DVD’s, and more.
-Here’s what you should know about it:

-First of all, it’s always helpful to have a video editing software that you can use regardless of your operating system.
-You can do pretty much anything you would imagine needing to do when editing a video.
+First, it’s always helpful to have a video editing software that you can use regardless of your operating system.
+You can do almost anything you would imagine needing to do when editing a video.
 Find that great moment and slice up your video to showcase it.

-Sometimes, you need to add 3D features to really bring your project to life.
+Sometimes, you need to add 3D features to bring your project to life.
 That’s why we loved the ability to add lens flares, titles, and even animated text.

 No matter what language you speak, you are likely to be able to use the software in that language.